tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 10/31/2021 at 12:00 AM*
+*Updated 11/1/2021 at 12:00 AM*
-### What sport is known as 'The Sport of Kings'?
+### If Christmas Day is on a Saturday, then the following New Year's Day falls on what day of the week?
 <details>
 <summary>
-polo
+Sunday
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-archery
+Monday
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-yachting
+Friday
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-horse racing
+Saturday
 </summary>

 :heavy_check_mark: *Correct!*